 The origin of the Albanian flag, a red field with a Byzantine double-headed eagle, is supposed to go back to the medieval Albanian hero Skanderbeg (Gjergj Kastriot Skënderbeu).
-He fought for many years against the Turks in the late 15th Century under the double-headed eagle flag, “Flamur e Skënderbeut”.
+He fought against the Turks in the late 15th Century under the double-headed eagle flag, “Flamur e Skënderbeut”.
 In the 19th Century, the Albanian independentist circles opposed to Ottoman rule again used this flag, which never was forgotten.

 During the First World War, various armies occupied the country.
 In 1920, when the Italians had finally left, a Congress in Lushnja proclaimed a new government.
-On 17 July 1924 Fan Noli, an Orthodox priest, who had lived in the U.S.A., became Prime Minister and Regent.
-Earlier that year Ahmet Bey Zogu, a chieftain from the north who previously had served as Minister of the Interior and Prime Minister, had been forced to flee the country.
+On 17 July 1924, Fan Noli, an Orthodox priest, who had lived in the USA, became Prime Minister and Regent.
+Earlier that year, Ahmet Bey Zogu, a chieftain from the north who previously had served as Minister of the Interior and Prime Minister, had been forced to flee the country.
 He came back with financial help from Yugoslavia and Britain in December the same year and overthrew Fan Noli’s government.
 In 1925 a republic was proclaimed with Ahmet Zogu as President; the flag changed to a simpler design.
-Three years later Zogu declared the country a monarchy, with himself as King Zog I. The flag was again redesigned and now had Skanderbeg’s helmet added to the double-headed eagle.
-The flag’s field was a very dark red until 1934 when a much lighter shade was adopted.
+Three years later, Zogu declared the country a monarchy, with himself as King Zog I. The flag was again redesigned and now had Skanderbeg’s helmet added to the double-headed eagle.
+The flag’s field was a very dark red until 1934, when a much lighter shade was adopted.
 Under Zog’s rule, Albania allied itself with Mussolini’s Italy.

-On 7 April 1939 Albania was invaded by the Italians, who had King Zog I deposed and replaced by the Italian king, Vittorio Emmanuele III.
+On 7 April 1939, Albania was invaded by the Italians, who had King Zog I deposed and replaced by the Italian king, Vittorio Emmanuele III.
 The flag now had Fascist symbols added: two black fasces, connected above by two Savoy ribbons in black, and below by a black scroll with the motto of the House of Savoia: “FERT” (Foedere Et Religione Tenemur, Latin for “We are held together by Pact and Religion”).
 After Italy surrendered to the Allies in 1943, German troops occupied the country.
 On 20 October 1943, the monarchical Constitution of 1 October 1928 was re-established by the National Assembly.
-Though militarily controlled by the Germans, the Albanians retained autonomy in internal affairs and on such basis refused to hand over the Jewish residents and refugees.
+Though militarily controlled by the Germans, the Albanians retained autonomy in internal affairs and refused to hand over the Jewish residents and refugees.

-Meanwhile Enver Hoxha, whose communist partisans had been fighting the fascists, constituted a provisional autonomous government for the liberated zones.
+Meanwhile, Enver Hoxha, whose communist partisans had been fighting the fascists, constituted a provisional autonomous government for the liberated zones.
 They adopted the flag used before the Italian occupation, with a yellow star placed in the canton.
-The Germans withdrew from Albania in the fall of 1944 and on 10 October 1944, Enver Hoxha proclaimed the constitution of the Democratic Government of Albania as a provisional government.
+The Germans withdrew from Albania in the fall of 1944, and on 10 October 1944, Enver Hoxha proclaimed the constitution of the Democratic Government of Albania as a provisional government.
 Although the flags with the yellow star continued to be used, other flags emerged with a hammer and sickle, the emblem of the Albanian Communist Party that had led the liberation struggle.
-In the liberation festivities held in Tirana on 29 November 1944, the national flag with the black eagle was flown, but without the star or the hammer and sickle.
+In the liberation festivities held in Tirana on 29 November 1944, the national flag was flown without a star or hammer and sickle.